 President, Spectrum Business Development Inc.

 Arjan is currently the President of Spectrum Business Development Inc., where he focuses on real estate investment and development in Grey and Bruce counties.
 In addition to his work with Spectrum, he is also an active volunteer and sits on the boards of several organizations.
-He is a board member and Chair of the People, Culture and Governance Committee at the Electrical Safety Authority (ESA), a board member and Chair of the Finance, Audit, and Risk Committee at Engineers Canada, a member of the Council of Professional Engineers Ontario (PEO) and Chair of their Governance and Nomination Committee, and a board member of Palette Skills.
+He is a board member and Chair of the Audit and Investment Committee at the Electrical Safety Authority (ESA), a board member and Chair of the Human Resources Committee as well as Chair of the CEO Search Committee at Engineers Canada, and a board member and a member of the Finance and Audit Committee at Palette Skills.

 Throughout his career, Arjan has demonstrated a commitment to excellence and has been recognized for his achievements.
 He is a respected leader in his field and continues to make significant contributions to the engineering and business communities through his work and volunteer efforts.